Lee Tung-hao

-Lee Tung-hao (李桐豪; born 7 October 1955) is a Taiwanese economist and politician also known by the name Thomas Lee.
-He has served as a member of the Legislative Yuan twice, from 2002 to 2005, and again between 2012 and 2016.
+Lee Tung-hao (李桐豪; born 7 October 1955), also known by his English name Thomas Lee, is a Taiwanese economist and politician.
+He served as a member of the Legislative Yuan twice, first from 2002 to 2005, and again between 2012 and 2016.

-Academic career
+Education

-Lee graduated from National Taiwan University with a bachelor's degree in economics and later earned a doctorate in the subject from Ohio State University in the United States.
-Outside of politics, Lee has taught finance at National Chengchi University.
+Lee graduated from National Taiwan University with a Bachelor of Arts (B.A.) in economics in 1978, then completed doctoral studies in the United States, where he earned his Ph.D. in economics from Ohio State University in 1986 with a specialization in international economics and econometrics.
+His doctoral dissertation, supervised by Professor J. Huston McCulloch, was titled, "Optimal public debt policy under uncertainty: a new classical approach".

+After receiving his doctorate, Lee taught finance at National Chengchi University.

 Political career

 Lee was elected to the Legislative Yuan in 2001 via the People First Party proportional representation party list.
 In 2004, he was named a defendant in two court cases, as Chen Che-nan and Chang Ching-fang separately charged Lee with libel.
 Later that year, Lee offered to resign his legislative seat, as PFP chairman James Soong attempted to join the body and engage President Chen Shui-bian in debate.
 After Lee's first term expired, he was nominated by the People First Party to join the National Communications Commission.
 In 2011, Lee was again placed on the party list ballot as a PFP legislative candidate.
 During his second legislative term, Lee served as caucus whip for the People First Party.
 In November 2012, he attended a student-led protest against the monopolization of media in Taiwan.
 Lee opposed the 2013 passage of the Senior Secondary Education Act and Junior College Act because he believed that the laws did not allocate enough money to the education system.
 After the 2014 Kaohsiung gas explosions, Lee proposed special statues that would help relief efforts.
 In 2015, Chen Yi-chieh, Kao Chin Su-mei, Hsu Hsin-ying, and Lee founded a new legislative caucus named the New Alliance.